sjpoblete/sjpoblete.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a PhD Student at [Northwestern University](https://economics.northwestern.edu/).
+Welcome!
+I'm and economists, currently a PhD Candidate at [Northwestern University](https://economics.northwestern.edu/).
 My main research interests lie in the intersection of appllied microeconomics questions and empirical industrial organization.

 You can find my CV <a href="https://sjpoblete.github.io/files/CV_SPoblete.pdf">here</a>